 Winners Circle Q1 2015 - Top-Ranked Social Media Manager nationwide for March 2015

 Winners Circle for 2013 - Top Ten Department-Wide For Year of 2013

 Platinum Circle Award, Second/Fourth Quarters 2013

 Director's Spotlight, January 2008, February 2008

 Also: The Seneca7 / Freshwater Trust Portland Triathlon / Fly By Night Duathlon

-I've headed up the public and media relations effort for the Musselman Triathlon since the event was founded in 2003, and took over media relations for the Seneca7 in 2012.
+I headed up the public and media relations effort for the Musselman Triathlon since the event was founded in 2003 until its sale in 2019.
+I took over media relations for the Seneca7 in 2012.

 My responsibilities related to media relations include the following: